Goshido/android-vulkan/docs/vulkan-memory-view.md

 ## Brief

 The project has ability to make a snapshot of current _Vulkan_ memory state.
-The _API_ to do that is `android_vulkan::Renderer::MakeMakeVulkanMemorySnapshot`.
+The _API_ to do that is `android_vulkan::Renderer::MakeVulkanMemorySnapshot`.
 The resulting file could be opened in [_Google Chrome Tracing_](https://slack.engineering/chrome-tracing-for-fun-and-profit) build-in tool.

 <img src="./images/vulkan-memory-viewer.png"/>